talgolde1/options-short-straddle-public-repo/README.md

   ## Short Straddle Strategy

-Description:

 The following strategy target is to be able to make a one standard deviation short straddle entry when the implied volatility rank (IVR) must be higher than 50.
 The strategy takes advantage of the elevated option premiums in a high implied volatility environment while also positioning the trade to be within one standard deviation of the underlying asset's current price.

-The one standard deviation short straddle involves selling both  call options and put options with the same expiration date and strike price, but the strike price is set at one standard deviation away from the current strike price of the underlying asset.
+The one standard deviation short straddle involves selling both  call options and put options with the same expiration date, but the strike price is set at one standard deviation away from the current strike price of the underlying asset.
 This positioning aims to increase the probability of the underlying asset staying within the profit zone of the trade.

 ![Short Straddle](https://www.fidelity.com/bin-public/600_Fidelity_Com_English/images/migration/shortstraddle600x340.png)